-In 2019, he is scoring the series Briarpatch, starring Rosario Dawson.
-The show was created by Andy Greenwald and is being Executive Produced by Sam Esmail for USA Network.
+In 2019, he scored the series Briarpatch, starring Rosario Dawson.
+The show was created by Andy Greenwald and Executive Produced by Sam Esmail for USA Network.
 The LA Times named Briarpatch one of the top 10 shows of 2020.

-Vulcano works frequently with legendary producer Hal Willner, with whom he shares a passion for the music of Nino Rota.
-He has contributed arrangements and conducted the orchestra for Willner/Rota concerts at The Barbican (London), the Venice Biennale, Lincoln Center and The Stone (NYC).
+Vulcano worked frequently with legendary producer Hal Willner, with whom he shared a passion for the music of Nino Rota.
+He contributed arrangements and conducted the orchestra for Willner/Rota concerts at The Barbican (London), the Venice Biennale, Lincoln Center and The Stone (NYC).
 He has shared the stage with Carla Bley, Steve Swallow, Mike Gibbs, Steven Bernstein, Art Baron, Gary Lucas, Kate St. John, Marc Almond, Courtney Love, among many others.

 Vulcano has been called on to orchestrate scores by iconic composers such as Angelo Badalamenti and Paris based Japanese composer Jun Miyake.